smartemission/smartemission/docker/README.md

 ## Getting Started

-To make a standard UBuntu system ready for using Docker, run the bootstrap.sh script as a user with sudo-root rights (not root itself!).
+To make a standard Ubuntu (14.4+) system ready for using Docker, run the ../platform/bootstrap.sh script as a user with sudo-root rights (not root itself!).
 Then call build.sh on each of the Docker images in the subdirs.
+Or build all within ../platform calling ./build.sh there.

 ## Usage in ETL and Services